alexisvl/esh/README.md

 esh - embedded shell
 ====================

-esh is a lightweight command shell for embedded applications, small enough to be used for (and intended for) debug UART consoles on microcontrollers.
+esh is a lightweight command shell for embedded applications in C or Rust, small enough to be used for (and intended for) debug UART consoles on microcontrollers.

 This readme describes esh and how to try it out.
 If you think you'd like to use it, see the [compiling guide](COMPILING.md) for information on how to set